cinchy-co/Documentation/data-syncs/getting-started-with-data-syncs.md

 ### Set up a listener config (real-time syncs)

-If you are setting up a real-time sync, you will need to first set up your listener configuration.
-This is done in the Listener Config table.
+If you are setting up a real-time sync, you will need to set up your listener configuration in the Listener Config table.

-For instructions on subscribing to your event stream, [review the documentation here.](supported-real-time-sync-stream-sources/)
+For instructions about subscribing to your event stream, [see the supported real-time sync stream sources page](supported-real-time-sync-stream-sources/)

 ### Test and run

-Once the data sync config is created and added to the table in Cinchy, you can test your data sync:
+After you create and add the data sync config to the table in Cinchy, you can test your data sync:

-* For batch syncs: run your job in the Connections UI.
+* **For batch syncs:** run your job in the Connections UI.
-* For real-time syncs: You can test by making changes in the source system and seeing if the target updates.
+* **For real-time syncs:** You can test by making changes in the source system and seeing if the target updates.

 ## Schedule a data sync